In this age of technology-enabled connectedness, an expertly executed PR—public relations—strategy can transform your sharing economy business.

 So, what is PR?
 Put simply, it’s a way of communicating with your crowd through media.
 Traditionally, this would have been done via newspaper and magazine articles as well as TV and radio.
 Although this traditional model still holds true, it’s only part of the picture.

 Owned media is the content you create and disseminate through your own channels: your website, your blog posts, your social media channels, white papers, ebooks, infographics, email campaigns, etc. Owned media lets you tell your story in your own way.
-It’s also called “content marketing”, of which the Marketplace Academy has an excellent guide.
+It’s also called “content marketing“.

 Shared media is the exposure gained through other people sharing your content online through social media and community groups.
 From online editions of newspaper and magazine articles to video and broadcast excerpts, and from blogs to Facebook, Twitter, Instagram, YouTube, Snapchat, and Pinterest, sharing via social media isn’t just an alternative to traditional media—it’s turning traditional media on its head.
 We’ll touch on shared media in this article as well, since sharing your coverage—an article that features your product or service, for example—is important for gaining more exposure with your followers.

 Unsurprisingly, paid media is media you pay for: boosted social media posts, paid-for social media posts on Instagram, Facebook, LinkedIn and Twitter, Google Adwords, advertorials, and advertising.
-Paid media is a wide topic that merits its own article, but you can get started with the Marketplace Academy article on how to start using Google AdWords.
+Paid media is a wide topic that merits its own article, but you can get started with this article on using Google Ads for your marketplace.

 Get talked about—nailing your earned media in 8 steps